 - The material is non-volatile

 - Distillation isn't feasible due to the materials having similar boiling points, poor relative volatilities, or the formation of azetropes

 - Breaking azetropes

 Distillation uses the different boiling points/volatilities of the components.
 If the components have similar boiling points or volatilities, or they are heat sensitive, extraction will work better.
 Sometimes distillation will require complex sequences, high investments, high energy costs, and high operating costs due to the phase change of the components.

 - Food & Beverage - mainly for flavoring

 - and more!

 How Do Extractors for LLE Work?

-Inside the Pod Extractor are concentric perforated bands.
+Inside our liquid liquid extraction equipment, the Pod Extractor, are concentric perforated bands.
 Heavy liquid is introduced inboard and flows outward.
 Light liquid is introduced outboard and flows inward.
 The intimate contact that occurs as these liquids make their journey counter-currently results in the transfer of mass and/or components from one liquid to the other.
 This is the general method for all extractors used in liquid-liquid extraction.
 A single united can provide 3-5 theoretical stages of extraction.